mauroservienti/milestone.github.io/_posts/nservicebus-integrationtesting-baby-steps.md

 Looking ab the above "business story," the test needs to be able to assert that `ASaga` started and that `MyService` handled `AReplyMessage`.

-Choreography testing is an important part of the integration testing needs; however, users also need to test other parts of their systems that cannot be tested using a unit testing approach.
+Choreography testing is an important part of the integration testing needs; however, users also need to test other aspects of their systems that a unit testing-based approach cannot solve.

 ## Testing the endpoint configuration